AckeeCZ/ackee-gradle-plugin/README.md

 ## Editing
 The project can be opened and edited directly in Android Studio.
-Unfortunately, you will have to use Sync Project with Gradle Files button a lot.
+You will have to use Sync Project with Gradle Files button a lot though.
 The project does not sync automatically after opening the project and sometimes when making changes to the plugin.